FACTBOX-What you need to know about Hong Kong's national security law | Politics

 Critics say it is being used to crush dissent in the global financial hub, an assertion Beijing rejects.
 HOW FAR DOES THE LAW GO?

-The reach of the law has stunned some diplomats, lawyers, activists and legal scholars.
-The legislation provides for more active state management and oversight of foreign groups, organisations and media based in Hong Kong, a former British colony that has been China's freest and most international city.
+The reach of the law has stunned some diplomats, lawyers, activists, and legal scholars.
+The legislation provides for more active state management and oversight of foreign groups, organizations, and media-based in Hong Kong, a former British colony that has been China's freest and most international city.
 The law stipulates that mainland agents, who are now officially based in the city for the first time, cannot be detained or inspected by local authorities while carrying out their duties.

 Most defendants have been denied bail and one was denied trial by jury.
 It also allows Hong Kong's chief executive to appoint judges for national security cases - a move lawyers' groups have said imperils the city's rule-of-law traditions.